The AP Interview: US 'vulnerable' to COVID without new shots

 Jha predicted that the next generation of vaccines, which are likely to be targeted at the currently prevailing omicron strain, “are going to provide a much, much higher degree of protection against the virus that we will encounter in the fall and winter.”
 But he warned that the U.S. is at risk of losing its place in line to other countries if Congress doesn’t act in the next several weeks.

-Also, speaking of a need provide vaccination assistance to other nations, Jha cast the urgency in terms of the benefits to Americans, even if they never travel overseas.
+Speaking of a need to provide vaccination assistance to other nations, Jha cast the urgency in terms of the benefits to Americans, even if they never travel overseas.

 “All of these variants were first identified outside of the United States,” he said.
 “If the goal is to protect the American people, we have got to make sure the world is vaccinated.
 I mean, there’s just no domestic-only approach here.”